fritzgs/mobile-app-a1/README.md

 ### Login <br />
 Text fields for email and password. <br />
 Two buttons - login and sign up. <br />
-If the email AND password exist is correct in Firebase -> login <br />
+If the email AND password is correct in Firebase -> login <br />
 else -> Toast displays "Login Failed" <br />